NOTE: click here for the companion R-script for this lecture.

 # Generate 10 samples from Beta(shape1=0.1,shape2=0.1)

 # Try some other distributions and parameters.
-NOTE: you can visualize probability densities easily using the "curve" function:
+NOTE: you can visualize probability densities easily using the "curve" function. or in ggplot:

 # What happens when you try to use a discrete distribution?

-For our purposes, a simulation model is any fully specified, (usually) stochastic, computer program/script for data generation.
+For our purposes, a data generating model is any fully specified, stochastic, computer program/script for data generation.

 In general, our simulation models will comprise both deterministic and stochastic components.

-For example, the data generating model underlying ordinary linear regression consists of a deterministic component (\(y = ax + b\)) and a stochastic component (the residual error is independently drawn from a normal distribution).
+For example, the data generating model underlying linear regression consists of a deterministic component (\(y = ax + b\)) and a stochastic component (the residual error is independently drawn from a normal distribution):

 decomposing ordinary linear regression:

 First, let’s look at the deterministic component.
-The deterministic component maps covariate (predictor variable, or independent variable) values to an expected response.
-It is deterministic because the answer will be the same every time, given any specific input (covariate) value(s).
+The deterministic component maps covariate (predictor variable, or independent variable) values to an expected response \(\mu\).
+It is deterministic because the answer will be the same every time, given any specific input (covariate) value(s):

 # SIMULATE DATA: ------------------